 Meals are $3.25 per child or $4.50 per adult.
 We also participate in the federal free and reduced lunch program for those students who may need financial assistance to help pay for their meals.
 Families may apply at any time throughout the school year, applications are available in the main office.

 We use an extremely secure and easy finger-scan system to charge your child’s lunch.
 This way we ensure accurate student identification and secure lunch accounts.
-There are no barcode cards or pins for your students to keep track of, and no mistaken or misused charges by other students.
+There are no bar code cards or pin numbers for your students to keep track of, and no mistaken or misused charges by other students.
 Instead we use a scan of one index finger to generate a unique number that is assigned to your child, and used to accurately charge lunch to your account.
 We do NOT take or keep fingerprints, and cannot recreate fingerprints from that unique number.
 We also automatically delete the account once your child(ren) leave or graduate.
 If you want to read more about the encrypted system we use, please go to this website:

 It has in depth and visual explanations of the system we use.